 - Rinse with water.
 Dry and Store

-Since both vinegar and hydrogen peroxide are known to be good general cleaners, it makes sense to me to add a bit to the water if you are going to wash them anyway.
+Since baking soda, vinegar and hydrogen peroxide are all known to be good general cleaners, it makes sense to me to add a bit to the water if you are going to wash them anyway.
 It certainly can’t hurt and may just help to kill more bacteria than normal washing will.

 What do you think?
 Do you wash your vegetables before eating?
 Please leave your comments below.